-- 1. Have significant practical experience in a fire or emergency service organization; - Have a bachelor's degree in fire or emergency related discipline such as fire protection technology, fire management administration, fire science, emergency management administration. - Successfully complete a plan of study to include a minimum of 18 hours of undergraduate study in fire protection and an emergency service internship.
+- Have significant practical experience in a fire or emergency service organization; - Have a bachelor's degree in fire or emergency related discipline such as fire protection technology, fire management administration, fire science, emergency management administration. - Successfully complete a plan of study to include a minimum of 18 hours of undergraduate study in fire protection and an emergency service internship.

-Acomplete application for admission to the master's program must include,
+A complete application for admission to the master's program must include:

-- Acompleted GraduateCollege application submitted with anon-refundable application fee. - 2.
-An official copyof undergraduate transcript(s). - Two letters of recommendation with at least one from an employer or faculty memberfamiliar with the applicant's academic abilities. - TOEFL results for students for whom English isa second language.
-Students must have a score above 549 to be considered for admission. - A brief letter indicating interests and other information the applicant considers relevant.
+- A completed Graduate College application submitted with a non-refundable application fee. - 2.
+An official copy of undergraduate transcript(s). - Two letters of recommendation with at least one from an employer or faculty member familiar with the applicant's academic abilities. - 4.
+TOEFL results for students for whom English is a second language.
+Students must have a score above 549 to be considered for admission. - A brief letter indicating interests and other information the applicant considers relevant

-Political Science.
+Degree Requirements for the M.A. in Political Science.
 In addition to the general requirements of the Graduate College, requirements for the Master of Arts degree in political science are listed below.

-Plan A Government, Politics and Policy.
+Plan A: Government, Politics and Policy.

 - 1. A minimum of 33 credit hours in political science or closely related courses, including three hours of quantitative methods.
 A minimum of 18 hours of political science graduate seminars (seminars numbered 5000 or above); either a six-hour thesis or a three-hour creative research paper; and additional graduate level courses in political science to complete the 33-hour requirement.
-The student must successfully defend the thesis or creative component orally before the faculty committee. - Satisfactory completion of comprehensive exams in the last semester of the student's program In two of the following areas: American politics, comparative politics, international politics, public administration, public policy, or women and politics. - 3.
+The student must successfully defend the thesis or creative component orally before the faculty committee. - Satisfactory completion of comprehensive exams in the last semester of the student's program in two of the following areas: American politics, comparative politics, international politics, public administration, public policy, or women and politics. - 3.
 Minimum 3.00 grade-point average, with only one grade of "C" allowed.

-Plan B: Public Administration and Public Policy.

-- 1.A minimum of 36 credit hours in political science or closely related courses; either a six-hour thesis or a three-hour creative research paper; and the following required courses: Seminar in Quantitative Methods Seminar in Public Program Evaluation, Seminar in Public Management, Seminar in Public Policy Analysis, Seminar in Public Organizations, and Seminar in Public Personnel Administration - 2.
-An optional three-to-six-credit hourinternship. - Satisfactory completion of a comprehensive exam in the last semester of the student's program. - Twelve to 15 hours for an area specialization tailored to the needs of the student, that can include courses taken outside the department. - 5.
-Minimum 3.00 grade-point average, with only onegrade of "C" allowed.
+Plan B: Public Administration and Public Policy. - 1.
+A minimum of 36 credit hours in political science or closely related courses; either a six-hour thesis or a three-hour creative research paper; and the following required courses: Seminar in Quantitative Methods, Seminar in Public Program Evaluation, Seminar in Public Management, Seminar in Public Policy Analysis, Seminar in Public Organizations, and Seminar in Public Personnel Administration. - 2.
+An optional three-to-six-credit hour internship. - Satisfactory completion of a comprehensive exam in the last semester of the student's program. - 4.
+Twelve to 15 hours for an area special-

+- ization tailored to the needs of the student, that can include courses taken outside the department. - 5.
+Minimum 3.00 grade-point average, with only one grade of "C" allowed.

 Degree Requirements for the M.S. in Fire and Emergency Management Administration.
-In addition tote general requirements of the Graduate College, requirements for the Masterof Science degree in fire and emergency management administration are listed below.
+In addition to the general requirements of the Graduate College, requirements for the Master of Science degree in fire and emergency management administration are listed below.

-1. A minimum of 39 credit hours in political science or closely related courses; completion of a three-hour practicum that represents the student's creative component; and thefollowing required courses: Readings in Public Administration, Seminar in Public Organizations, Seminar in Public Program Evaluation, Seminar in Public Budgeting and Finance, Seminar in Public Management, Seminar in Public Personnel Administration, Seminar in Public Policy Analysis, Seminar

-- in Quantitative Methods, and Seminar in Fire and Emergency Management - 2.
+- 1. A minimum of 39 credit hours in political science or closely related courses; completion of a three-hour practicum that represents the student's creative component; and the following required courses: Readings in Public Administration, Seminar in Public Organizations, Seminar in Public Program Evaluation, Seminar in Public Budgeting and Finance, Seminar in Public Management, Seminar in Public Personnel Administration, Seminar in Public Policy Analysis, Seminar in Quantitative Methods, and Seminar in Fire and Emergency Management. - 2.
 An optional three-credit hour internship, required for pre-service students. - Satisfactory completion of an assessment center. - 4.
 Nine hours of electives to complete degree requirements. - 5.
-Minimum 3.00 grade-point average, with only one grade of "C"allowed.
+Minimum 3.00 grade-point average, with only one grade of "C" allowed.